GluuFederation/flex/docs/admin/admin-ui/access-control.md

     - Lock
 - Essential Admin UI Scopes
     - AdminUISession

+The names above are the entity IDs the Admin UI sends to Cedarling, so a policy has to spell them exactly this way to match.

 In the Policy Store we use [default_entities](https://docs.jans.io/stable/cedarling/reference/cedarling-policy-store/#default-entities) to map the parent group with the sub features.
 For e.g. here we are showing the default entity json to map the features under `System and monitoring` parent group.